Updated January 11, 2018

-The Cornell Feline Health Center has an exceptional video titled Brushing Your Cat’s Teeth which outlines a 4-week training program that should get most cats used to having their teeth brushed.
+The Cornell Feline Health Center developed a 4-week training program that should get most cats used to having their teeth brushed.
 I followed this program pretty closely, and it was much easier than I expected.

 There are a lot of dental treats and so-called “dental diets” on the market.
 Almost all of them are dry foods or treats.
 And I don’t believe that they work.
 Most cats don’t chew dry food or dry treats long enough for any of the scraping action that is the theory of how these diets and treats supposedly work to kick in.
 What little they do chew shatters into small pieces.
 Some pet food manufacturers offer a “dental diet” that is made up of larger than normal sized kibble to encourage chewing, but in my years at veterinary practices, I’ve seen many cats swallow even those larger size pieces whole.
 Additionally, dry food leaves a carbohydrate residue in the cat’s mouth that actually encourages growth of tartar and plaque.

 The only dental treats I recommend are the CET Enzymatic Oral Hygiene Chews for Cats (affiliate link*.)
 The enzymes in these treats are supposed to reduce the build up of tartar and plaque.
 The ingredients are not the greatest, but they’re not horrible, either.
 The individual treats are about an inch long, so they’re pretty big – the size of a small mouse – and it does take a while for my girls to chew them.